eduvpn/documentation/API_V3.md

 {"error":"profile not available"}
 ```

+In addition to these errors, there can also be an error with the server that we
+did not anticipate or is an unusual situation.
+In that case the response code
+will be 500 and the JSON `error` key will contain more information about the
+error.
+This is usually not something the user/client can do anything with and
+it should probably be shown as a "server error" to the user.
+Possibly with a
+"Try Again" button.
+The exact error response MUST be logged and accessible by
+the user if so instructed by the support desk, and MAY be shown to the user in
+full, however a generic "Server Error" could be considered as well, perhaps
+with a "Details..." button.

 # Flow

 Below we describe how the application MUST interact with the API.
 It does NOT